-QES Checklist Requirements Response 26) Specify the type of conformity assessment: a) independent third party certification; b) other party validation; c) self-validation.
-Other party validation 27) Include statements of validation where declarations of commitment to carbon neutrality are validated by a third party certifier or second party organizations Validated by SCS Global Services (other party/second party) 28) Date the QES and have it signed by the senior representative of the entity concerned (e.g. CEO of a corporation; Divisional Director, where the subject is a division of a larger entity; the Chairman of a town council or the head of the household for a family group).
-Section 2 29) Make QES publicly available and provide a reference to any freely accessible information upon which substantiation depends (e.g. via websites).
+QES Checklist Requirements Response 26) Specify the type of conformity assessment: Other party validation a) independent third party certification; b) other party validation; c) self-validation.
+27) Include statements of validation where declarations of commitment to carbon neutrality are validated by a third party certifier or second party organizations Validated by SCS Global Services (other party/second valuated by a till d party certifier of second party organizations party) 28) Date the QES and have it signed by the senior representative of the entity concerned (e.g. Section 2 CEO of a corporation; Divisional Director, where the subject is a division of a larger entity; the Chairman of a town council or the head of the household for a family group).
+29) Make QES publicly available and provide a reference to any freely accessible information upon which substantiation depends (e.g. via websites).
 Final QES to be made publicly available via the Upwing Energy website 30) Update the QES to reflect changes and actions that could affect the validity of the declaration of commitment to carbon neutrality.
 Not Applicable